NoiseEmail/.github/profile/README.md

 🔒 Welcome to Noise Email!
 We're an encrypted, pay-as-you-go email service.
-Our name comes from our use of the [Noise Protocol](https://noiseprotocol.org/noise.html), a secure communications framework.

 Our philosophy is simple: if we can't read your emails, no one but you can.
 Your privacy is our priority.